 Welcome to Backyard Food Growing

-There are many fruits and veggies that will be happy growing in a container, you’d be surprised.
-There are so many different types available now because so many people are living in smaller homes and most have limited yard space if any at all.
+There are many different types of vertical and portable growing options available to suit any space.
+This is great since a lot of people are living in smaller homes or condos and most have limited yard space if any at all.

 When I started gardening, I learned on my own and no one told me that I couldn’t do gardening this way…so I did!

 The kitchen garden is a great way to get warmed up to a little bit of gardening right on your window sill or patio.
 It’s quite in expensive to do this.

 Efficient use of space is all that’s needed and sometimes that doesn’t even require ground area.
 This is a beautiful cedar wall planting system perfect for those without ground area.
 Vertical planting systems are easy to find and come in dozens of different designs.

 Bring the Kids Too